mantissahz/website/content/docs/1.9.0/snapshots-and-backups/backup-and-restore/set-backup-target.md

 On the Longhorn UI, go to **Setting > Backup Target**.

-1. Create or edit a backup target.
+- Create or edit a backup target.

-  Set **URL** to:
+  - Set **URL** to:

-    ```
+    ```txt
     cifs://longhorn-test-cifs-svc.default/backupstore
     ```

     The default CIFS mount option is "soft".
 To use other options, append the keyword "cifsOptions" and the options string to the target URL.

     Example:

-    ```
+    ```txt
     cifs://longhorn-test-cifs-svc.default/backupstore?cifsOptions=rsize=65536,wsize=65536,soft
     ```

     Any mount options that you specify will replace, not add to, the default options.

-  Set **Credential Secret** to:
+  - Set **Credential Secret** to:

-    ```
+    ```txt
     cifs-secret
     ```

     This is the secret name with CIFS credentials.

 You can find an example CIFS backupstore for testing purpose [here](https://github.com/longhorn/longhorn/blob/v{{< current-version >}}/deploy/backupstores/cifs-backupstore.yaml).